HackYourFuture/React/README.md

 In order to successfully complete this module you will need to master the following:

 -   Understand the React way of thinking about `user interfaces`
 -   Know the importance and place of `state` and how to pass it down
 -   Be able to work with different `lifecycle hooks`
 -   Distinguish between `class-based versus function-based components`
 -   Recognize the utility of `modularization`
 -   Putting emphasis on writing reusable code (`components`)
 -   How to handle `client-side routing`

 ## How to use this repository

 This repository consists of 3 essential parts:

-1. `Reading materials`: this document contains all the required theory you need to know _**while**_ you're coding.
-It's meant as both study material and as a reference to understand what you're doing.
+1. `README`: this document contains all the required theory you need to understand **before** class.
+It's also meant as a reference to understand what you're doing while you're coding.
-2. `Homework`: this document contains the instructions for each week's homework.
+2. `MAKEME`: this document contains the instructions for each week's homework.
-3. `Lesson Plans`: this part is meant for teachers as a reference.
+3. `LESSONPLAN`: this document is meant for teachers as a reference.
 However, as a student don't be shy to take a look at it as well!

-After your first class you should start off with checking the `reading materials` for that week.
-At the beginning that would be the [Week 1 Reading](/Week1/README.md).
+**Before** the first class of the module you should start off with the [Week 1 Reading](/Week1/README.md).
 Study all the concepts and try to get the gist of everything.
-After, you can get started with the `homework` for that week.
+After your first class, you can get started with the [Week 1 Homework](/Week1/MAKEME.md).

 If you have any questions or if something is not entirely clear ¯\\\_(ツ)\_/¯, please ask/comment on Slack!